BattlesnakeOfficial/docs/docs/guides/playing/leaderboards.md

 ## How do Ratings work?

 Leaderboards use an unmodified [TrueSkill](https://en.wikipedia.org/wiki/TrueSkill) algorithm to track and update player ratings.
-With the Trueskill system, there's no disadvantage to joining a Leaderboard already in progress, so drop in your Battlesnake anytime!
+With the TrueSkill system, there's no disadvantage to joining Leaderboards already in progress, so drop in your Battlesnake anytime!